 How Bright Should Your Bathroom Lighting Be?

-Phil Richards, Senior Instructor at Juno Lighting Group, has a simple rule for the bathroom lighting brightness parameter.
+Phil Richards, a Senior Instructor & Lighting Educator at Juno Lighting Group, has a simple rule for the bathroom lighting brightness parameter.
 He says it’s your age plus 20.
 So, if you’re 30 years old, it would be 50fc (foot-candle).
 But someone in your family who is 50 years old would need 70fc to see equally well.
 (For reference, 1fc = 10.76 lumens/sq. ft. and the brightness of a 10w LED is 900 lumens.)
 The reason is with advancing age, the eye’s pupil size reduces and the pupil lets in less light.

 But if glare is an issue in your bathroom, you can solve it by using fixtures – lenses, deeply recessed down-lights, or up-lights − that mask the original light source.
 Dimmers are also immensely helpful.
 Hence, instead of lighting your bathroom inadequately, you can “over light” it and provide dimmers for adjusting the brightness levels.

 Is It Important to Use IP Rated Lights in the Bathroom?

 Yes, it is important to use IP rated lights in your bathroom.
 When water and electricity are involved, it is better if you don’t leave anything to chance.
 Even a stray water splash can result in an electric fire.
 The risk is always high in a small bathroom.
 Hence, you must insist on IP rated lights when you are making a purchase for a small bathroom.